 - Uncontrolled diabetes

-- Taking oral contraceptives or hormone therapy, which increases estrogen levels
+- Taking oral contraceptives or hormone therapy that increase estrogen levels

 Candida albicans is the most common type of fungus to cause yeast infections.
-Sometimes, other types of candida fungus are to blame.
-Common treatments usually cure a Candida albicans infection.
-Yeast infections caused by other types of candida fungus can be more difficult to treat, and need more aggressive therapies.
+Yeast infections caused by other types of candida fungus can be more difficult to treat, and generally need more-aggressive therapies.

 Factors that increase your risk of developing a yeast infection include:

 - Antibiotic use.
 Yeast infections are common in women who take antibiotics.
 Broad-spectrum antibiotics, which kill a range of bacteria, also kill healthy bacteria in your vagina, leading to overgrowth of yeast.